Why You Feel Emotionally Drained – And How to Recover

 You’re exhausted.
-Not tired – you could sleep for 12 hours and still wake up exhausted.
+Not just tired, you could sleep for 12 hours and still wake up feeling exhausted.
 You’re emotionally wrung out.
 Nothing feels interesting.
-Are unable to muster energy to interact with people or things that are usually enjoyable.
+You struggle to find the energy to engage with people or activities you usually enjoy.

 This is what emotional burnout often feels like.
-Especially in metros, where hustle culture is celebrated, it is becoming a standard among the high-performing working class in India.
+Especially in metropolitan cities, where hustle culture is often celebrated, emotional burnout is becoming increasingly common among high-performing professionals in India.

 What’s the Difference Between Tired and Drained?